EduVault/eduvault/README.md

 - **How to find interoperable apps?**
   - The Data Manager lists them.
-- **How can we deal with the fact that apps still must be trusted?** (as they will have access to the data while in use.
+- **How can we deal with the fact that apps still must be trusted?** (as they must have access to the person's data while in use)
-  - The Data Manager app can audit them, and list only trusted ones.
+  - The Data Manager app can audit them, and list only trusted ones which do not send let person-data leave the app without permission.
+  - The person-owned database can be partitioned, with different permission to different apps (read-only, write only, etc.)
 - **How can devs know beforehand what might be in the person-siloed DB?**
   - have a schema registry on data manager app dev homepage and within the person-owned DB.

-### Data management for Persons (persons)
+### Data management for Persons ('users')

 - Need an app where persons can browse, edit and mange permissions to all of their data in a friendly GUI.

 ### Steep learning curve for devs

-- SDKs.
-Abstract away auth and sync
+- SDKs abstract away connecting DB, auth, and sync complexities.

 ### Paying for and backing up person-owned data